Prahlada: In dance

-The Prahallada Nataka (also spelled as Prahlada-Naṭaka), a folk dance-theatre from Ganjam, Odisha enacts the story of Narasimha and Hiranyakashipu.
-This art form dates back to the 18th century when the Rāmakruṣṇa Chhoṭarāya, the erstwhile king of the Jalantara state wrote the text and the songs of the drama and started it.
+The Prahallada Nataka (also spelled Prahlada-Naṭaka), a folk dance-theatre from Ganjam, Odisha enacts the story of Narasimha and Hiranyakashipu.
+This art form dates back to the 18th century, when Rāmakruṣṇa Chhoṭarāya, the erstwhile king of the Jalantara state, wrote the text and the songs of the drama and started it.

 In popular culture

 The story of Prahlada has been the theme of various films.